 4 – If your airline has an app, download it and use it to check-in.
 The less time you can spend in the counter queue, the better.
 Some even offer free onboard entertainment via your personal device if you have the app.

 5 – Anything you can do to destress before you fly will help.
-This includes before and in the airport.
-Even the lightest of workouts will help you take your mind of things.
+This includes before and at the airport.
+Even the lightest of workouts will help you take your mind off of things.

-At large international airports, you’ll have spas and games rooms to help you take your mind off the flight.
+At large international airports, you’ll have spas and games rooms to help you take your mind off of the flight.
+You can also relax in the lounge if you have a business class ticket or have a Priority Pass membership.

 6 – Always charge all your electronic devices the night before you fly.
 Not all aircraft have USB ports.
 And it can be a long, long flight without your trusted devices in hand and alive and kicking.